ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_nn_ReadTheDocs.rst

 After the data is prepared, next is to create the network architecture.

-.. _header-n221:
+.. _header-n231:

 Building the Network Architecture
 ---------------------------------

 The input layer is created by instantiating the ``pygad.nn.InputLayer`` class according to the next code.
-A network can only have a single input neuron.
+A network can only have a single input layer.

 .. code:: python

-   import pygad.nn as nn
+   import pygad.nn
    num_inputs = data_inputs.shape[1]

    input_layer = pygad.nn.InputLayer(num_inputs)